taeewonnn/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
+* Editing a participant in the global participant list will edit the same participant in all event participant lists.
+* At least one of the optional fields must be provided.
+* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative
+* You can remove all the person’s tags by typing t/ without specifying any tags after it.

-* `<participant index>` should be **non-empty**, a **positive integer** no larger than the number of participants in the respective list.
+* `<participant index>` should be **non-empty**, a **positive integer** no larger than the number of participants in the global participant list.
 * `<participant name>` should be **alphabetic**, **non-empty** and **not longer than 64 characters**.
 * `<phone number>` should be **numeric**, **non-empty** and **not longer than 15 digits**.
 * `<email>` should be **alphanumeric**, **non-empty** and **not longer than 64 characters**.